Ask a doctor about a prescription for PALEXIA 50 mg FILM-COATED TABLETS

 After taking very high doses, you may experience some of the following effects:

-If any of these things happen, call a doctor immediately!
+If any of these things happen to you, call a doctor immediately!

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20 indicating the medication and the amount used.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount used.
+It is recommended to bring the packaging and the leaflet of the medication to the healthcare professional.

 If you forget to take PALEXIA 50 mg

-If you forget to take a tablet, you are likely to feel pain again.
-Do not take a double dose to compensate for the missed doses, but continue taking the tablets as before.
+If you forget to take a tablet, you will probably feel pain again.
+Do not take a double dose to make up for forgotten doses, but continue taking the tablets as before.

-If you interrupt or stop treatment too soon, you are likely to feel pain again.
-If you want to interrupt treatment, consult your doctor before doing so.
+If you stop or discontinue treatment too early, you will probably feel pain again.
+If you want to stop treatment, consult your doctor before doing so.

-Generally, patients do not experience any adverse effects after interrupting treatment, but in rare cases, people who have taken the tablets for a long time may feel unwell if they stop taking them suddenly.
+Generally, patients do not experience any side effects after stopping treatment, but in rare cases, people who have taken the tablets for a long time may feel unwell if they stop taking them abruptly.

 The symptoms may be:

-If you experience any of these symptoms after interrupting treatment, consult your doctor.
+If you experience any of these symptoms after stopping treatment, consult your doctor.

-You should not stop taking this medication abruptly, unless your doctor tells you to.
-If your doctor wants you to stop taking these tablets, they will indicate how to do it, which may involve a gradual reduction in dose.
+Do not stop taking this medication abruptly, unless your doctor tells you to.
+If your doctor wants you to stop taking these tablets, they will indicate how to do it, which may involve a gradual reduction of the dose.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.